Mercer Black - a brief history

 Mercer was born to be a storyteller.
 Her father was a cowboy who told tall tales and knew if it was going to rain that day by the way the sunrise smelled.
 Her mother was a poet who strung together words like tiny magical beads that shimmered and sparkled in the moonlight.
 With these two as her guides, she enjoyed an unorthodox childhood in the mountains of far west Texas, hunting dry creek beds for history in the form of arrowheads and searching for stories in the clouds.

-Mercer lives in her hometown of Marfa, Texas, but can usually be found traveling the country in her converted school bus - Ladybird - with her ten-year-old son and their dog.
+Mercer lives in her hometown of Marfa, Texas, but can often be found traveling the country in her converted school bus - Ladybird - with her ten-year-old son and their dog.
 They like to hike and watch the birds.
 Mercer still hunts for arrowheads and searches the clouds for stories.